hirakujira/hirakujira/README.md

 # Hi there, I'm Hiraku 🐧

 - 🌏 I'm from Taiwan.
-- 🔨 I like to reverse engineering stuffs
+- 🔨 I like reverse engineering.
 - 🐧 I'm a penguin.
 - 🥰 I love Pokémon!